vekatze/neut/book/src/modules-and-sources.md

 ### module.ens

-The content of `module.ens` is something like the following:
+The contents of `module.ens` look something like the following:

 ```ens
 {